Martin B Munroe 2018.

 In September 2017 I took up an unconditional offer of a MA in Creative Writing at Royal Holloway, University of London.
 The full time course with its excellent teaching, I hope, will continue to hone my skills in this lifetime journey of writing fiction.

-I graduated in the Autumn 2018 with a Distinction and have recently been awarded full funding from the Arts Humanities Research Council for a PhD project at University of East Anglia, starting in October 2020.
+I graduated in the Autumn of 2018 with a Distinction which led to an award for full funding from the UK Arts Humanities Research Council for a PhD creative project at University of East Anglia, started in October 2020.